nikishajey/UX-Design/README.md

 # UX-Design
-A collection of past UX designs
+A collection of past UX designs for a sample grad school application